lovellfelix/Time-Ago/readme.md

         1 => 'second'
     );

-The text will be automatically de-pluralized if, say there is only 1 year or 2 years.
+The text will be automatically de-pluralized if, say there is only 1 year.

 		foreach ($tokens as $unit => $text) {
         if ($time < $unit) continue;